Supporting the 'More Able'

 - Encourage your child to look up courses at a variety of universities they are interested in and then find out about some of the content they will cover there.
-This can then be researched.

 https://giftcourses.co.uk/ - offer a range of residential courses where they can meet and learn with other youngsters who share their enthusiasm for taking on new ideas.

 www.brilliant.org - Brilliant is for anyone who has an interest in mathematics and science.
 Dive into advanced, creative problem solving and improve domain knowledge and critical thinking skills.
 Learn how different domains, like number theory and computer science, are interconnected.
-Discover how core maths and science concepts apply to modern topics.
+Discover how core math and science concepts apply to modern topics.

 https://potentialplusuk.org/ - The National Association for Gifted and Talented Children runs a support network to help parents.